jeffmicha3ls/frontend-nanodegree-mobile-portfolio/README.md

 ### Contributions

-A big _Thank you_ to Udacity for the Javascript training and for providing the majority of the code for this project.
+A big _Thank You_ to Udacity for the Javascript training and for providing the majority of the code for this project.